Reading Time: 2 minutes

 Questions Meeting Officiants Ask Themselves

-The meeting officiant must ensure they are staying on-topic and steering the meeting in the right direction.
+The meeting officiant must ensure they stay on topic and steer the meeting in the right direction.
 That said, meeting agendas do not have to be set in stone.
 If the conversation detours in a direction that could yield insights, it is acceptable to go with the flow as long as it shows promise of productivity and relates to the topic at hand.

 The following questions will aid in keeping meetings on track: